 Advanced Knitting Technology:

 While knitting technology has constantly been innovating, with new machinery designed specifically for seamless knitwear, multi-gauge technologies, and more recently machines specific to shoe production, the global markets are only beginning to recover from the global financial crash during 2007–08.
 The period of heavy investment in textile machinery between 2003 and 2007 came to a sudden end in 2008, and while there has been some recovery, this has affected the advanced knitting sector substantially both in terms of new product development and skilled operators/ programmers.

 Advanced knitting machines capable of producing high-value functional apparel require highly skilled programmers and designers with technical understanding.
 This is an area that has been traditionally problematic within the knitting sector.
 Numerous research publications including Brackenbury (1992), Eckert (2001) Black (2002, 2005), Sayer, Challis, and Wilson (2006), Power (2007), and more recently Taylor and Townsend (2014) have acknowledged this to be the case.
 Power (2007) identified that technical developments in the knitting sector have been hampered by two factors.
 Brackenbury (1992) identified these to be firstly the skills of the designer and the technician’s ability to program complex patterns and secondly the time factor—prototypes take longer to develop.

-This gap appears to widen with the advent of more complex technology.
+This gap appears to widen with the advent of more latest technology.
 Black (2002) acknowledged that designers and technologists struggle to keep up with the opportunities afforded by the latest innovation, and more recently, Taylor and Townsend (2014) concluded that advancements in technology have led to a wider skill gap between the knitwear designers and the technology.